12 Consumer Discretionary Stocks Moving In Wednesday's Intraday Session - Benzinga

 Gainers

-- Sunlands Technology STG stock rose 22.8% to $4.84 during Wednesday's regular session.
-The company's market cap stands at $64.3 million.
+- StoneMor STON shares rose 50.7% to $3.42 during Wednesday's regular session.
+The current volume of 6.7 million shares is 4961.4% of StoneMor's average full-day volume over the last 100 days (last updated at 13:30 EST).
+The market value of their outstanding shares is at $405.2 million.

-- Kidpik PIK shares increased by 14.13% to $2.1.
-Trading volume for Kidpik's stock is 20.6 million as of 13:30 EST. This is 380.8% of its average full-day volume over the last 100 days.
-The market value of their outstanding shares is at $15.9 million.
-As per the press release, Q1 earnings came out 2 days ago.
+- Caleres CAL stock rose 26.68% to $26.52.
+Trading volume for this security as of 13:30 EST is 2.3 million, which is 331.0% of its average full-day volume over the last 100 days.
+The market value of their outstanding shares is at $1.0 billion.
+As per the press release, Q1 earnings came out yesterday.

 Losers